google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 can be applied.
 Here, median is used.

 The last chart converted the image collection to a feature collection.
-This section uses the image collection.
+This section uses the image collection directy.

 The first step is to group images by year.
-To do that a 'year' property must be added to each image.
-Map over the collection setting 'year' from ee.Image.Date().
+Add a new 'year' property to each image by mapping over the collection setting 'year' from each image's `ee.Image.Date`.

 ```js
 var col = col.map(function(img){